alexjgriffiths/UnicornDomains/DNS Tokenisation.md

-# Add-DNS-to-Unicorn
+# Tokenising a DNS

-How to link your DNS domain (i.e. www.community.com) to your Unicorn community.
+How to tokenise your DNS domain (i.e. www.community.com) so it can act as an ENS domain and issue subdomains (i.e. alex.community.com)

 ## Steps